Ahn Sung-nam: Ulsan Mipo Dockyard

 After he graduated from Chung-Ang University, he joined Korea National League's side Ulsan Hyundai Mipo Dockyard.
-He was scored 19 goals for two seasons.
+He has scored 19 goals for two seasons.

 Gangwon FC

 In 2009, he moved to the newly formed Gangwon FC as a founding member with former Ulsan Hyundai Mipo Dockyard manager Choi Soon-Ho.
 At the first K-League match against Jeju United, he was injured unexpectedly and will have to go through rehab for eight weeks.
 On 15 August 2009, he scored his first K-League goal against Chunnam Dragons.

 Gwangju FC

 In January 2011, Ahn Sung-Nam joined Gwangju FC on loan for 1 year.
 After a loan spell, he completed his free transfer to Gwangju on 25 December 2011.